FREE WATER SAVING ADVICE

 - Use a trigger attachment on the end of garden hoses to ensure water is only used where and when its required.

-- Include a 6-monthly leak test as part of your routine property maintenance, click here for more details.
+- Include a 6-monthly leak test as part of your routine property maintenance, click here to read more about leaks.